HilscherAutomation/netPI-netx-ethernet-lan/README.md

 * SUBNET_MASK with a value in the format `x.x.x.x` e.g. 255.255.255.0 configures the interface subnet mask.
 Not necessary to configure in dhcp mode.
 * GATEWAY with a value in the format `x.x.x.x` e.g. 192.168.0.10 configures the interface gateway address.
 A gateway is optional.
 Not necessary to configure in dhcp mode.

+If the variable IP_ADDRESS is not configured it defaults to 192.168.253.1 at subnet mask 255.255.255.0.

 ##### In `host` network mode

-If the container is configured to run in `host` network mode the container's host system takes over responsibility of the `cifx0` interface.

-This is why in this mode the `cifx0` IP settings are not configured with environment variables but configured in the netPI's network/LAN settings dialog (like "eth0" interface).
-Any change on the IP settings there needs a container restart to accept the new IP parameters.
+If the container runs in `host` network mode the interface is instantiated on the Docker host as a standard LAN interface.
+This is why the `cifx0` IP settings have to be configured in the Docker host's web UI network setup dialog (as "eth0" interface) and not in the container.
+Any change on the IP settings needs a container restart to accept the new IP parameters.

 ### Container deployment

+Pulling the image may take 10 minutes.

+#### netPI example

 STEP 1.
-Open netPI's website in your browser (https).
+Open netPI's web UI in your browser (https).

 STEP 2.
 Click the Docker tile to open the [Portainer.io](http://portainer.io/) Docker management user interface.